geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 * Enable/disable the *Force proxy* layer option.
 If enabled, forces the application to check the source and applies proxy if needed.

 * Enable/disable the *Crop to projection extent*.
-If enabled, the layer is cropped to the current map projection extent.
+If enabled, the layer is cropped to the current map projection extent selected.

 * Enable/disable the use of the layer cached tiles.
 If checked, the *Tiled=true* URL parameter will be added to the WMS request to [use tiles cached with GeoWebCache](https://docs.geoserver.org/latest/en/user/geowebcache/using.html#direct-integration-with-geoserver-wms).
 When the *Use cache options* is enabled, more controls are enabled so that it is possible for the user to check if the current map settings match any GWC ***standard*** Gridset defined on the server side for the given WMS layer (**Check available tile grids information** <img src="../img/button/update_button.jpg" class="ms-docbutton"/>).
 At the same time, it is also possible to change the setting strategy (based on the WMTS service response) to strictly adapt layer settings on the client side to the ones matching any remote ***custom*** Gridset defined for the current map settings (**Use remote custom tile grids** <img src="../img/button/tile_grid.jpg" class="ms-docbutton"/> button).